Erie Township, Miami County, Indiana

 Erie Township is one of fourteen townships in Miami County, Indiana, United States.
-As of the 2010 census, its population was 554 and it contained 242 housing units.
+As of the 2020 census, its population was 551 (slightly down from 554 at 2010) and it contained 238 housing units.

 The township's only community is Erie.

 History

 Erie Township was organized on August 27, 1839.
 Originally called Black Hawk Township, it was renamed in September 1847 for the Wabash and Erie Canal.
 Samuel McClure, a trader who arrived in the fall of 1827, is considered the first European to have entered the area, establishing an Indian trading post on the Abraham Dingman farm.
 Settlement began in 1835, encouraged by the new canal.
 The Methodists and United Brethren were the first religious organizations in the township, organizing in 1846 and 1849 respectively.

 An 1896 history of the county recounts a short description of early life in the area as described by George Nicholson, a pioneer who settled in Erie Township in 1844:

 It had been the custom to go to Peru and vote and then spend the day in hilarity.
 Intoxicats [sic] were free and spirits high.
 There was always a half dozen or more fights during the day.
 Some big fellow who felt like a Sampson and Croesus over the effects of some one's treating strutted down the street swinging his arms as big as Pompey and challenged any Democrat to a wrestle...
 In those early days it was a very dull Saturday if there was not at least one fight.